 Altium's marketing push for Concord Pro as a component management system has shed light on the gorilla in the room known as library management.
-They have motivated design groups to have a much needed and long-delayed conversation about organizing their libraries.
-As a result, we at Nine Dot Connects have been fielding an increasing number of library management questions.
+They have motivated design groups to have a much-needed, long-delayed conversation about organizing their libraries.
+As a result, we at Nine Dot Connects have been fielding many library management questions.
 We are elated that several companies are seriously addressing this critical topic.

-However, there is a misconception that a component management tool will create an organized library by importing existent data.
+However, there is a misconception that a component management tool will create an organized library by importing existing data.
 Like any software process, garbage-in equals garbage-out.
 Regardless of the management system, the components must be prepared and formatted for the new system.
-More importantly, design team members must agree about how the components will be maintained moving forward.
-In short, a good component management system relied on a definitive setup procedure and continued consistent maintenance that follows that procedure.
+More importantly, design team members must agree on how the components will be maintained.
+In short, a sound component management system relies on a definitive setup procedure and continued consistent maintenance that follows that procedure.

 In this video, we will explore:

 The general structure of a library management system

 Look at the time commitment required to scrub a library